tronprotocol/tronweb/README.md

 ## A full example

-The better way to understand how to work with Tron is to clone the [demo branch](https://github.com/tronprotocol/tronweb/tree/demo) in this repository.
+The better way to understand how to work with Tron is go to the demo directory in this repository.

 If you'd like to connect with tronlink app and chrome extention and develop a dapp on tron, you could run the demo in path demo/tron-dapp-react-demo.

 If you'd like to develop only with tronweb dependency, you could run the demo in path demo/tronweb-demo.